 Rise and fate of genetic variation

-Group members involved in the Marasmius project: Boel Olsson, Markus Hiltunen Thorén, Xi-Hui Du
+Group members involved in the Marasmius project: Boel Olsson, Jesper Svedberg, Markus Hiltunen Thorén, Matilde Fonseca, Peter Jan Vonk, Shalya Moodley